 Methodology: Indirect costs are shared, pro-rata, by NWCCOG programs.
 Each contributes to these costs based on that program's total salaries and wages.
-The percentage applied is determined by averaging the prior four audited fiscal years' indirect costs as a percentage of the total salaries as shown below:

-Application of Four-Year Averaging Factor:
+The percentage applied is determined by averaging the proposed with current year and with updated prior two audited fiscal years' indirect costs as a percentage of the total salaries as shown below: Application of Four-Year Averaging Factor:

 YEAR RATE

+2021 15.00

 2020 15.00

-2019 15.00
+2019 15.33

-2018 12.08
+2018 13.97

-2017 12.92

-Four Year Total 55.00
+Four Year Total 59.3

-Four Year Average 13.75%
+Four Year Average 14.825